Am I charged for toll-free calls?

-Nextiva automatically processes your monthly, quarterly, or annual renewal at the start of your billing cycle date.
-Your billing cycle date is the day you signed up for service with Nextiva.
-The renewal is charged to the current payment method on file.
-The bill includes your next subscription charge and any applicable charges from the previous billing cycle (minute overage and international calling usage).
+Nextiva automatically processes the monthly, quarterly, or annual renewal at the start of the billing cycle.
+The billing cycle date is the day the account was created with Nextiva.
+The renewal is charged to the payment method on file automatically, per Nextiva’s Terms and Conditions.

 How am I notified of my renewal?

-Our customers are notified via email 5 days before the next billing cycle date.
-This “pro-forma” invoice allows you to view the charges that will automatically be assessed on your renewal date.
-The pro-forma will include the credit usage on the account as of that date, if applicable.
-The actual invoice may change if additional toll-free, international, or minute usage calls are placed or received in the interim.
-The invoice may also alter if additional product offerings are added to the account.
-Should you have any concerns regarding your “Pro-Forma” invoice, please contact us at firstname.lastname@example.org.
+The billing email address on file will receive a pro-forma invoice seven days to the renewal date.
+The pro-forma invoice allows customers to view the charges that will automatically be billed on the renewal date.
+The pro-forma invoice will include the toll-free and credit usage on the account as of that date, if applicable.
+The total amount due may change if additional toll-free, international, or minute usage fees are accrued in the interim.
+The invoice may also alter if other product offerings are added to the account.

-Is a receipt provided to me after my credit card is charged?
+Is a receipt provided after my account renewal?

-Yes.
-Once a renewal has been successfully charged, Nextiva will email a copy of your receipt to the billing email address on file.
+Once the account has successfully renewed, Nextiva automatically sends a copy of the receipt to the billing email on file.

 Can a partial payment be applied to my renewal?

-Can my renewal be processed on different credit cards?
+Can my renewal be processed on two different credit cards?

 Does Nextiva charge late fees?

 Nextiva does not charge late fees.
-However, if services are disabled on your account due to non-payment, a reactivation fee up to $25.00 will be applied once a valid payment method is authorized.
+However, if services are disabled on the account due to non-payment, a reactivation fee up to $25.00 may be applied once a valid payment method is authorized.

 Will I receive a paper bill?

-Who do I call if I have questions regarding my invoice?
+Who do I contact if I have questions regarding my invoice?

-The Regulatory Recovery Fee, or RRF, is intended to offset certain costs incurred by Nextiva in providing your phone service.
-These costs include supporting services such as state or local universal service, providing disability access and certain state and local sales, use and telephone taxes.
-The Regulatory Recovery Fee is $3.10 per phone line per month.
-An additional pro-rated percentage will be added for any virtual number on your account.
+The Regulatory Recovery Fee (RRF) is intended to offset individual costs incurred by Nextiva in providing service.
+These costs include supporting functions such as state or local universal service, providing disability access, and specific state and local sales, use, and telephone taxes.
+For more information, click here.

-It is incorrect to say that VoIP service is not regulated.
-VoIP service is regulated by the Federal Communications Commission (FCC), but as an information service rather than as a telephone service.
+VoIP service is regulated by the Federal Communications Commission (FCC), but as an information service rather than a telephone service.
 Thus, it is regulated in a different, less comprehensive way than traditional telephone service.
 The FCC has also precluded state authorities from regulating certain aspects of VoIP services in the same way as traditional telephone services.
-However, the FCC has indicated that states may still impose certain requirements on VoIP providers and may continue to impose applicable sales, use and telephone taxes.
+However, the FCC has indicated that states may still impose specific requirements on VoIP providers and may continue to impose appropriate sales use and telephone taxes.

-All customers are billed for the Universal Service Fee.
+All phone customers are charged the Universal Service Fee (USF).
 The rate is regulated by the FCC and changes quarterly.
-The USF rate for the third quarter of 2014 is 10.189%.
+To view the USF rate for the current quarter, click here.

-Customers with a tax exempt status are still responsible for service fees, including RRF and USF.
-If the necessary paperwork is received in our office indicating you are tax-exempt, you will not be required to pay sales or excise tax.
+Please contact a member of our Amazing Billing team by emailing [email protected] to set up tax-exempt status.
+Please note, customers with tax-exempt status are still responsible for service fees, including the RRF and USF fees.
+Once the necessary paperwork is received, customers will not be required to pay sales or excise tax.

 What is E911?
 What is the E911 fee?

-Non-profit organizations are not required to pay taxes with Nextiva once the proper paperwork has been completed.
-If you’re a non-profit organization and have service with Nextiva, please send your W-9 to [email protected].
+Non-profit organizations are not required to pay federal and state taxes with Nextiva.
+If the company is a non-profit and currently has service with Nextiva, please send a W-9 to [email protected].

-What is my CVV?
+What is a CVV?
 What does CVV stand for?

-The CVV code, or Card Verification Value, is a 3 or 4 digit code found on the front or back of your debit or credit card.
+The Card Verification Value (CVV) is a 3, 4 or 5-digit code found on the front or back of a debit or credit card.

-The CVV code is often asked for by merchants for them to secure “card not present” transactions occurring over the Internet, by mail, fax or over the phone.
+A CVV code is often asked for by merchants to secure transactions occurring over the Internet, email, fax, or over the phone.
 This is an extra security step Nextiva uses when signing up new customers.
-It is typically a 3-digit number on the back of Visa, MasterCard and Discover cards, and a 4-digit number on the front of American Express cards.
+It is typically a 3-digit number on the back of Visa, MasterCard, and Discover cards, and a 4-digit number on the front of American Express cards.